mbellehumeur/Hanging-Protocol-training-data/README.md

  ## Introduction
  Gen AI / LLMs can today produce a good draft of report impressions based on learning the report history of the radiologist.
- We believe that GenAI could today produce valid hanging protocols for viewers if it had enough training data.
+ We believe that GenAI could today produce reasonably valid hanging protocols if it had enough training data.

  Therefore, we want to  propose a standardized way of storing personal hanging protocol Gen AI training data.
  This data would be used by PACS viewers or AI agents to infer the appropriate display of the images available.